 There are no railways located within the Study Area.
-The Illawarra Railway is located east of the proposed longwalls as shown in Drawing No. MSEC846-08.
+The Illawarra Railway is located east of the proposed longwalls as shown in Drawing No. MSEC984-01.
 The railway is located at a minimum distance of 1.4 km from the longwalls, at its closest point.
+Two culverts are located along the railway, at Cawleys Creek and Wilsons Creek with distances of 1.47 km and 1.75km respectively from Longwall 301.

-At this distance, the railway is not expected to experience measurable conventional vertical subsidence, tilts or curvatures.
-The railway could experience low level far-field horizontal movement.
+At these distances, the railway and culverts are not expected to experience measurable conventional vertical subsidence, tilts or curvatures.
+The railway and culverts could experience low level far-field horizontal movement.
 The far-field horizontal movements are expected to be similar to those observed for previous longwall mining in the Southern Coalfield.